d2l-ai/d2l-en/chapter_introduction/index.md

 It turns out that these many-layered models are capable of addressing low-level perceptual data in a way that previous tools could not.
 Arguably the most significant commonality in deep learning methods is the use of *end-to-end training*.
 That is, rather than assembling a system based on components that are individually tuned, one builds the system and then tunes their performance jointly.
-For instance, in computer vision scientists used to separate the process of feature engineering from the process of building machine learning models.
+For instance, in computer vision scientists used to separate the process of *feature engineering* from the process of building machine learning models.
 The Canny edge detector :cite:`Canny.1987` and Lowe's SIFT feature extractor :cite:`Lowe.2004` reigned supreme for over a decade as algorithms for mapping images into feature vectors.
 In bygone days, the crucial part of applying machine learning to these problems consisted of coming up with manually-engineered ways of transforming the data into some form amenable to shallow models.
-Unfortunately, there is only so much that humans can accomplish by ingenuity relative to a consistent evaluation over thousands or millions of choices, when carried out automatically by an algorithm.
+Unfortunately, there is only so little that humans can accomplish by ingenuity in comparison with a consistent evaluation over millions of choices carried out automatically by an algorithm.
 When deep learning took over,
 these feature extractors were replaced by automatically tuned filters, yielding superior accuracy.